FOREX-Dollar little changed after ISM data, yen below 145 threshold

 The euro rebounded after earlier weakening on data showing a slowdown in factory activity in China and the euro zone renewed concerns about economic growth.

-Fears of a slowdown in the global economy have weighed on the euro EUR=EBS, which started the third quarter down 0.1% at $1.0897, after rising for three consecutive quarters.
+Fears of a slowdown in the global economy have weighed on the euro EUR=EBS after rising for three consecutive quarters.

-A private sector survey showed on Monday that China's factory activity growth slowed in June, with sentiment waning and recruitment cooling as firms grew increasingly concerned about sluggish market conditions.
+A private sector survey on Monday showed China's factory activity growth slowed in June, with sentiment waning and recruitment cooling as firms grew increasingly concerned about sluggish market conditions.

 Euro zone manufacturing activity contracted faster than initially thought in June as persistent policy tightening by the European Central Bank squeezed finances.